masc-ucsc/docs/docs/pyrope/02-basics.md

 To guarantee that the evaluation order has no synthesis side-effects, Pyrope expressions can have many calls to `functions` because they are guaranteed to have no synthesis side-effects.
-Only defined expression have calls to `procedures` or `methods`.
+Only defined expressions have calls to `procedures` or `methods`.

 Defined expressions leverage `and_then`, `or_else`, or control expressions (`if/else`, `match`, `for`) to fully decide the evaluation order.
-Expressions are also defined when one `procedure` or `method` is combined with imutable variables or `functions`.
+Expressions are also defined when one `procedure` or `method` is combined with immutable variables or `functions`.
 In this case, the `functions` should have only access to immutable variables or constants.
 This is still a deterministic expression because even the non-pure lambda can not mutate immutables.